txpipe-shop/partnerchain-reference-implementation/docs/tutorial/node_customization.md

 > we pick and choose what we need from the Polkadot-SDK and set each as their own dependency, using
 > the Git tag for release `polkadot-stable2506-2`.

-Click the block below to see the rather long diff:
+Click on the block below to see the rather long diff:

 <details>
   <summary>